 David McKinnon established and ran the Charles Sturt University Remote Telescope until his departure in July 2014.
 He has a profound interest in science education at all levels and especially involving astronomy, public outreach and teacher professional learning.
 He has been involved with Las Cumbres Observatory global telescope network and its predecessor Faulkes Telescopes UK since 2003 as an international education advisor and consultant as well as undertaking research into the impact of using the telescopes on students and teachers.

 Mariana Sacchi is Our Solar Siblings’ data scientist.
 She looks into new ways to deal with incoming data from the optical telescopes as well as archival observations such as those from 2MASS, WISE and USNOB-1 to support original and student research.

-Saeed Salimpour is a postdoctoral researcher in Astronomy Education at the IAU Office of Astronomy for Education (Max Planck Institute for Astronomy).
+Saeed Salimpour is a postdoctoral researcher in Astronomy Education at Deakin University and also a Research Associate at the IAU Office of Astronomy for Education (Max Planck Institute for Astronomy).
 He has a background in Astronomy/Astrophysics (focussing on Cosmology), Design, Photography & Multimedia.
 His research interests cover a range of topics and works on the interface between Science, Education, and Art.
 Saeed has spent over a decade making fundamental physics and astronomy accessible to everyone, irrespective of their background.
 His goal has been to find new ways of simplifying some of the complex concepts in science and presenting current research to a non-technical audience, whilst working at the interface of science, art and education.
 He believes in “being curious for the sake of finding things out!”.
 Saeed contributes in numerous and countless ways to Our Solar Siblings, but his biggest visible contribution is the design of the curriculum materials and manuals.